 Medical Marijuana and PTSD

 In a more personal and specific case, Marine Corps Veteran Roberto Pickering‘s nightmares had taken over his life.
 In response, he was drinking himself to death.
 He returned from Iraq, in 2003, haunted by PTSD.
 He had watched his friends die.
 Since home, he had sought relief.
-He was prescribed 14 different drugs at one point.
-Pickering tells NBC, “I stopped all of the pills cold turkey, and I picked up cannabis…in my opinion, it was either find relief or suicide.”
+He was given fourteen types of drugs at one point.
+Pickering told NBC that he went cold turkey from the pills and turned to cannabis – he said it was between finding relief, or committing suicide.

 If you or a family member match the symptoms of PTSD and don’t have a diagnosis, speak to a medical professional for a proper diagnosis and treatment plan.